-The redesigned side brush, with shorter arms and more prongs, and slower rotation speed doesn’t scatter dirt.
-It does better at funneling dirt towards the main extractors.
+The redesigned side brush and slower rotation speed don’t scatter dirt as much with shorter arms and more prongs.
+It does better at funneling it towards the main extractors.

-There isn’t much of a difference between the S9 and I7 in terms of surface dirt cleaning.
+There isn’t much of a difference between the S9 and I7 in terms of surface cleaning.

 The benefit of wider brushes and a more powerful motor is seen in deep cleaning tests where the S9 got a very impressive score of 94.5% (average of two tests) when cleaning 100 grams of embedded sand on medium-pile carpet.

 You’ll hear a crunching sound when it tackles extra-large stuff like Fruit loops, but it picks them up nonetheless.

 Most of these features are available for both models.

 - Keep Out Zones: It’s Roomba’s version of Neato’s no-go zones that act as a virtual wall that prevent the robot from going into “off-limit” areas.
 Initially, this feature is only available with the S9, but I7 users will benefit from it in the latest roll-out.

 - Advanced Scheduled Cleaning: It is now possible to schedule the robot to clean a specific room on a particular day.
 For example, on Mondays, Wednesdays, and Fridays, the robot can clean the living room, and on Tuesdays, it can tidy up the master’s bedroom.

 - Imprint Smart Mapping: This technology is the robot’s software’s ability to save maps of an entire level of the home (up to 10).
 The robot can use this data to plan a better route and for its zone cleaning feature.